 Where I am today:

-Now, as an Alexander Teacher for over eight years, my journey with the Technique continues.
+Now, as an Alexander Teacher, my journey with the Technique continues.
 I take great pleasure in teaching, and through my students I continue to broaden my understanding of this work.
 I have an active private practice working with students one-on-one where I teach a broad range of people including working professionals dealing with neck strain or lower back pain from hours of sitting and computer work, retirees rehabilitating from hip or knee replacements and dealing with loss of mobility, teens dealing with chronic recurring injuries, musicians dealing with repetitive strain injuries, nurse practitioners suffering from sciatica and voice teachers and singers working to free their voice.
 In my practice I address a wide variety of mobility and quality of life issues, guiding my students toward improving both.

 I also teach group classes and workshops to specialized groups including dancers, actors, medical students, musicians, yoga practitioners and I offer workshops and classes for the general public.